dareoyeleke/labor-market-analytics-data-jobs/README.md

 **1️⃣ Data Extraction & Transformation (SQL)**

--  Queried and analyzed job-posting data using PostgreSQL
+-  Queried and analyzed job-posting data using PostgreSQL for Database creation on public schemas

+-  Pandas, Matplotlib and sys were installed

+-  %%sql magic was used to convert results of SQL in pandas Dataframes

+-  CSV files were mounted from Google drive to populate Database and fill tables

 **Applied:**